kunigami/kunigami.github.io/blog/_posts/2020-02-02-python-coroutines.md

     print(i)
 {% endhighlight %}

-Because the execution can be yielded at any time in the code, we can use infinite loops:
+Because the execution of the function only proceeds until the next `yield` expression, we can use infinite loops and rely on the caller to stop execution:

 {% highlight python %}
 def naturals():